CommunitySolidServer/tutorials/getting-started.md

 This is not something you want to do in production, but can be useful when running experiments during development.

-To start, copy the `config/file.json` file to your root tutorial folder, this is the same folder that should contain your `.data` folder, and rename it to `unsafe.json`.
+To start, copy the contents of the`config/file.json` config to your root tutorial folder, this is the same folder that should contain your `.data` folder, and name it `unsafe.json`.
 The import we want to change is the one that is responsible for authorization, which is the `css:config/ldp/authorization/webacl.json` import.
 Looking at the documentation for the